GypsyDangerous/Image-Tiler/readme.md

  8. enter how much you want to scale down the resolution of the input image. put 1 if you want to keep the original resolution
  9. find your tiled image in the output folder.

-# Credit
-This project was inspired by [This](https://github.com/nuno-faria/tiler) repo but none of the code was copied.
-Some, but not all of the tiles have been copied, including the circles and the at symbols.
-I found said repo thanks to [This](https://www.youtube.com/watch?v=CHd4K_3rqKE) video.

 # Examples
 Due to fact that the tiler is stitching together images to make one large image. the output image will `tile size` times larger than the input image